dojo/framework/src/stores/README.md

  * Application state store designed to work with a reactive component architecture
  * Out of the box support for asynchronous commands
  * All state operations are recorded per process and undoable via a process callback
- * Supports the optimistic pattern with that can be rolled back on a failure
+ * Supports the optimistic pattern with the ability to roll back on a failure
  * Fully serializable operations and state

 ## Overview

 Dojo 2 stores is a predictable, consistent state container for Javascript applications with inspiration from Redux and Flux architectures.
 However Dojo 2 stores aims to provide more built in support for common patterns such as asynchronous behaviors, undo support and **more**!

 Managing state can become difficult to coordinate when an application becomes complicated with multiple views, widgets, components and models.
 With each of these attempting to update attributes of state at varying points within the application lifecycle things can get **confusing**.
-When state changes are hard to understand and/or non-deterministic it becomes increasingly difficult to identify and reproduce bug or add new features.
+When state changes are hard to understand and/or non-deterministic it becomes increasingly difficult to identify and reproduce bugs or add new features.

-Dojo 2 stores provides a centralized store is designed to be the **single source of truth** for an application and operates using uni-directional data flow.
+Dojo 2 stores provides a centralized store, designed to be the **single source of truth** for an application.
+It operates using uni-directional data flow.
 This means all application data follows the same lifecycle, ensuring the application logic is predictable and easy to understand.

 ## Basics